Cathay Pacific narrows first-half loss as passenger numbers rise

 Hong Kong is one of the few places in the world, along with mainland China and Taiwan, to still require Covid-19 quarantine for arrivals, though such hotel stays are to be cut to three days from seven, officials in the financial hub said this week.

-Cathay reiterated that it expected passenger capacity to approach up to 25 per cent of pre-pandemic levels by year-end, up from 11 per cent in June, and was now targeting a positive cash flow position.
+Cathay reiterated that it expected passenger capacity to approach up to 25 per cent of pre-pandemic levels by the year end, up from 11 per cent in June, and was now targeting a positive cash flow position.

 Its ability to add flights is crimped by rules for air crew on passenger jets to spend three days in quarantine in hotels upon returning home.